 All keys and access control devices for University of Minnesota buildings are the property of the University.
 Any additions or modifications, including upgrading to electronic access control, must comply with the University design standards from the department of Capital Planning and Project Management (CPPM).
 The addition of equipment or altering equipment that circumvents the existing security without compliance to the CPPM standards is strictly prohibited.

 Campuses, departments and units are required to manage all keys and access control devices held by their employees.
 This includes the possession, issuance, and storage of all keys and access control devices.
-Each campus, department or unit will have a Department Access Coordinator (DAC) to enforce this policy at the local level.
+Each campus, department or unit will have a Department Facilities Representative (DFR) to enforce this policy at the local level.

-Each campus has designated a unit that enforces compliance with this policy by performing key reviews, directing the production of all keys, requiring all card access and clearance requests in writing and annually updating the DAC list.
-See Campus Specific Access Information webpage.
+Each campus must designate a unit that enforces compliance with this policy by performing key reviews, directing the production of all keys, requiring all card access and clearance requests in writing and annually updating the DFR list.
+See Site-Specific Access Information appendix.

 Providing proper access will help the University achieve its educational, research and employment goals by promoting personal health and safety, ensure that liability exposure is adequately controlled and minimized, and allow those involved in granting and gaining access to understand their individual responsibilities.